rouskinlab/dreem/docs/source/dreem/formats/output.rst

 .. note::

-    We use the same data as the above examples.
+   The same data is used in the previous examples.

 ::